|

 Please send us photo donations.
 Nice quality photos will be added, with credit given.

 To the right is another large Herkimer diamond (Fonda, NY, DA, 1992) and highly fractured internally, like the "two hander".
 But the difference is this large crystal has the "typical" herkimer diamond form.
 Most large crystals are malformed and not this uniform.
-Photo, Dr. D.
+It also has a slight smoky color.
+Photo, Dr. D. 2008.

 Web page author - W. David Hoisington, Ph.D.